-The PCI Compliance regulation is designed to be implemented by organizations which process transactions made through these credit or debit card types, and severe penalties may be imposed on businesses which suffer a security breech as a result of lack of compliance to the PCI standard.
+The PCI Compliance regulation is designed to be implemented by organizations which process transactions made through these credit or debit card types, and severe penalties may be imposed on businesses which suffer a security breach as a result of lack of compliance to the PCI standard.
+Visa, as an example, fines merchants, even those which have been certified as PCI compliant, between 50 and 90 USD per set of financial data stolen.
 Also, businesses which do not enforce the compliance correctly, or choose not to comply, may be denied the right to process card transactions altogether.
 Since the compliance regulations are subject to constant development and improvement, participating businesses are required to closely observe the changes in any requirements of the card systems which they process.

-In September of 2006, the five major card brands (American Express, Discover, JCB, MasterCard and Visa) joined to create the PCI Security Standards Council, which is an independent body established to monitor and develop the PCI standard.
-The announcement of the creation of this council also brought forward version 1.1 of the standard.
+In September of 2006, the five major card brands (American Express, Discover, JCB, MasterCard and Visa) joined to create the PCI Security Standards Council (PCI SSC), which is an independent body established to monitor and develop the PCI standard.
+The announcement of the creation of this council also brought forward version 1.1 of the standard, which has now reached version 3.0.
 While the council manages the detailing and implementation of the regulatory standard, it is the card companies which dictate their separate requirement specifications, and the way they are implemented according to the size of the organization.

 Each card brand is to administer its own requirements structure and impose its own penalties on businesses which fail to comply.